 (1) NAME of HASHTAG

-(3) CLICKABLE URL LINK which will take you straight to the hashtag you’re interested in (a HUGE time saver!)
+(3) CLICKABLE URL LINK which will take you directly to the hashtag you’re interested in (a HUGE time saver!)

 (4) HASHTAG THRESHOLD = 10,000 followers and above – up to 69 million followers